ericdoppelt/Brickbreaker/README.md

 - 3-9: toggles level 3

 Known Bugs:
-- PowerUps do not work/were not implemented, so when the paddle catches a PowerUp, nothing happens.
 - Changing the size of the window can move the game off the screen
 - Changing the level can put the ball "inside" the brick and as such send it to an extreme location on the edge of the new layout.
+- Hitting a corner a certain way can make the ball move seemingly randomly.
+This is rare though.

 Extra credit:

 Did not have time to implement the Boss Brick, unfortunately.

 ### Notes/Assumptions

-- I tried to have different Brick types be subclasses of a general parent type.
-While this made sense logically, since they all represent a similar object, I ran into trouble implementing the .handleBrick() and .hasHitsLeft() methods.
-I have no experience with abstract classes, and this created a lot of trouble for me.
-There are useless methods that are needed to have the subclass function properly, and I do not know how to resolve that at the moment.

-I have a sharp deadline at 11:30 that I must make, so I must stop working on the project and submit what I have.
-Going forward, I would make the root private in the Main, fix the extensions of the Brick class, add PowerUps, and add the Start/Win/Lose screens.
+- I decided to have different Brick types be subclasses of a general Brick parent type.
+Overall, this added flexibility to my code.
+However, one problem that emerged is that the Brick object must have a method .handleHit() which runs when the Brick is collided by the Bouncer.
+For PermanentBricks, though, this method is empty, since nothing happens to the Brick when a Bouncer collides with it.

+- When a bouncer collides with a brick, the bouncer is set to be one pixel away from the side of the Brick that the collision took place in.
+This is not noticeable to the human eye, but technically does break the idea of continuous movement in brick breaker.
+I did this to smooth out the gameplay and avoid problems with weird intersections.

 ### Impressions

 I thought this was a great assignment to get to learn how to use JavaFX.
 It incorporated a variety of elements of Java coding (such as I/O, Classes/Subclasses, data protection, and "good" classes/methods).
 My only complaint about the project is the time it took, but the responsibility to complete it—regardless of the time it takes—is on me solely, and I made a mistake by starting so late.
+Clearly, I am not finished.
+Many classes are missing JavaDoc comments, and I did not implement the Splash Screen, Win Screen, or Lose Screen (although I included empty win and loss functions as a shell).

-If I could have another day at this, I think I would be able to fix it; however, I know that I do not.
+Going forward, I will certainly start these assignments earlier.
+If I could have another day at this one, I think I would be able to finish the project in time; however, I know that I do not, so I must learn from this mistake.